Joji Obara: Trial

-In October 2000, Obara was charged with the drugging, rape and murder of Blackman, as well as the manslaughter of Ridgway and the raping of eight other women.
+In October 2000, Obara was charged with the drugging, rape and murder of Blackman, as well as the manslaughter of Ridgway and the rape of eight other women.
 His trial began on July 4, 2001.
 On April 24, 2007, Obara was found guilty of multiple charges of rape and manslaughter, but was acquitted of Blackman's rape and murder for lack of direct evidence.
 Evidence supporting his guilt of rape included the approximately 400 videos shot by Obara, which showed him raping women (including one with Ridgway).
 For the charge of manslaughter, the prosecutor produced an autopsy report showing traces of chloroform in Ridgway's liver and a paper trail showing that Obara accompanied her to the hospital before she died.
 In Blackman's case, however, the prosecutor could not produce any forensic evidence linking Obara to her death.
 Blackman's cause of death could not be determined.

 Blackman's father, Tim Blackman, accepted £450,000 in condolence money (見舞金, mimaikin) from a friend of Obara's.
 Her other family members were opposed to accepting the money.
 Some of the money was used to establish the Lucie Blackman Trust (later called LBT Global), a charity providing safety advice for British people overseas, and assistance for families of British people missing, or murdered, abroad.
 The judge stated that in deciding on the sentence he did not attach much importance to Obara's payment of "consolation money" to a number of his victims.

 Former prosecutor Takeshi Tsuchimoto criticised the decision to acquit Obara for the murder of Blackman by pointing to the conviction of Masumi Hayashi due to circumstantial evidence.
 The public prosecutor, however, appealed the Blackman-related verdicts, as crucial forensic evidence had not been heard at the original trial, and on March 25, 2008, an appeal trial commenced in the Tokyo High Court.
 The court found Obara guilty on the counts of abduction, dismemberment and disposal of Blackman's body on December 16, 2008.
 In early December 2010, the Supreme Court of Japan rejected Obara's appeal and upheld his life sentence.

 The Japanese judicial system received criticism for its handling of the case.
 It is believed that police did not take Blackman's disappearance seriously "because Lucie was working illegally in a job from which women often flee without notice."
 As a result, the discovery of the body came too late to determine the cause of death.
 The verdict, by a panel of three judges, cited the lack of forensic evidence as a reason for acquittal.
 Some foreign media from common law countries also criticised Japanese police for having leaked information to the press.